-Risk Measure and Risk Metrics (see also ASAMPSA_E D30.5)
+Risk Measure and Risk Metrics (cf. D30.5):

 "In the context of risk measurement, a risk metric is the concept quantified by a risk measure."
 [14].
 The risk metric is a feature or property of the risk model like e.g. a consequence, a transition between two states of the risk model, or an indicator derived from another risk measures.
 The risk measure includes in addition the quantification procedure for the risk metric.
 Risk measures are used for the representation, discussion, and interpretation of PSA results.
 For risk measures like core damage frequency, conditional failure probability of a system, or basic event importance for CDF to be used, the risk model has to support the respective risk metrics.
-However, under the ASAMPSA_E project the two terms risk metrics and risk measures have been used without distinction.
+However, under the ASAMPSA\E project the two terms risk metrics and risk measures have been used without distinction.
 For this reason, in this report, the term risk measure will be used as a more comprehensive term even if only the risk metric is meant.
 The term risk metric will be used if specifically the metric aspect is addressed or if there would otherwise be ambiguities.

-Screening
+Screening:

 The title of the present document is "Methodology for Selecting Initiating Events and Hazards for Consideration in an Extended PSA".
 In the related literature and also here very often the word "screening" is used instead.
-Screening is the process to determine if an item is to be included in the extended PSA, the kind of treatment to follow, and the priority of the activities to be carried out (this phrase adapted from IAEA-TECDOC-1581 [105]).
+Screening is the process to determine if an item is to be included in the extended PSA, the kind of treatment to follow, and the priority of the activities to be carried out (this phrase adapted from IAEA TECDOC 1581).

-4 GENERAL METHODOLOGY FOR THE SELECTION OF INITIATING EVENTS AND HAZARDS IN AN EXTENDED PSA
+4 GENERAL METHODOLOGY FOR THE SELECTION OF INITIATING EVENTS IN AN EXTENDED PSA

 The general methodology for identifying initiating events and hazards is similar for PSA and deterministic safety assessment (DSA) practice.
 It is described, amongst others, in the IAEA safety requirements, e.g. SSR-2/1 for the design of NPP [2], and specific safety guides, e.g. SSG-2 on deterministic safety analysis [3] and SSG-3 on PSA level 1 [4] (cf. section 5.1.1).
-The basic concepts are also part of WENRA Reference Levels for existing [11] and for new reactors [35].
+The basic concepts are also part of WENRA reference levels for existing [11] and for new reactors [35].
 National regulation and guidance documents on DSA and PSA from Europe (e.g. [10], [30], [36], [37], [39], [40], [41], [42], etc.) and from America (e.g. [9], [33], [34], [43], [44], [56]) are either compatible with that basic approach or refer to the aforementioned sources.
-It has to be noted for example the EPRI Report 1022997 "Identification of External Hazards for Analysis in Probabilistic Risk Assessment" [65] which provides a very detailed guidance and is mentioned in the French contribution.
-In the ASAMPSA_E report a particular emphasis is given to IAEA documents.